chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/output-tasks/index.md

 ## Accessing the Output Task List

 The **Output Task List** can be accessed through the **Environment Settings**.
-Here, users (Subscription Admins & Environment Admins) can view all the output jobs associated with the current environment.
+Here, users (Template Designers, Subscription Admins and Environment Admins) can view all the output jobs associated with the current environment.

 ![screenshot-full](ot1.png)